earthly/earthly/docs/guides/debugging.md

 =========================== SUCCESS ===========================
 ```

-With the use of the interactive debugger; we were able to examine the state of the embeded containerized
+With the use of the interactive debugger; we were able to examine the state of the embedded containerized

 ## Final tips